 This sport, and our Association in particular, strongly encourages the active participation of parents in running and supporting our teams.
 It gives the parents an opportunity to participate in an activity with their child and it also distributes the tasks required to run the team among the parents, leaving the coaches to do what they do best.

-Committee and Director Positions in the Association include: Board of Directors, Publicity, Webmaster, Fundraising, and Uniform Coordinator.
+Positions in the Association include: Board of Directors, Publicity, Webmaster, Fundraising, and First Aid Coordinator.

 Where can I see a game?

 Youth games are traditionally played at various middle and high school fields all over the bay area.
 You can see the schedules of various teams by going to their websites; Warrior Lacrosse Club, Diablo Scorpions, Stockton Spartans.
 Additionally, Diablo Valley College and UC Davis have both Men’s and Women’s lacrosse teams.
 On television, you can see Division I NCAA lacrosse games on CBS and ESPN.
 There is also a professional lacrosse league (MLL) that features many of the best lacrosse players in the world throughout the summer months on ESPN2.

 If there is anything else I can answer for you please do not hesitate to contact me - call, text or email!